 Pierre Hermé (1) vs Pierre Marcolini (2) and Jean Paul Hevin (2) vs Fauchon (4)

-After another round, numerous nibbles and careful consideration, Pierre Herme, Pierre Marcolini, Jean Paul Hevin and Fauchon moved onto the “Flavory Four.”
-Facing off on the Rive Gauche, the battle of the Pierre’s was a buzzer beater!
+After another round, numerous nibbles and careful consideration, Pierre Herme, Pierre Marcolini, Jean Paul Hevin, and Fauchon moved onto the “Flavorful Four.”
+I would confidently put any of these on a list of the best macarons in Paris.
+Facing off on the Rive Gauche, the battle of the Pierre’s was a buzzer-beater!
 Both make exceptional macarons, the texture, consistency, freshness – all perfection.
 Pierre Marcolini’s flavors, namely their passion fruit chocolate and caramel, packed a little more punch, winning out in the end.
 Over on the Rive Droit, it was down to Jean Paul Hevin and Fauchon.
 Fauchon’s raspberry vanilla was truly one of my favorites, but JPH’s salted caramel and crème brûlée triumphed.

 Pierre Marcolini (2) vs Jean Paul Hevin (2)

-Pierre Marcolini and Jean Paul Hevin faced off in a final delectable contest, almost too close to call.
-I preferred Marcolini’s passion fruit chocolate, but Jean Paul Hevin’s salted caramel, was the best salted caramel by far of all I tasted, and their crème brûlée was sans pareil, decidedly earning the nod for most outstanding pastry.
+Pierre Marcolini and Jean Paul Hevin faced off in a final delectable contest, almost too close to call, a best of best macarons in Paris.
+I preferred Marcolini’s passion fruit chocolate, but Jean Paul Hevin’s salted caramel was the best salted caramel by far of all I tasted, and their crème brûlée was sans pareil, decidedly earning the nod for most outstanding pastry.

 Paris’s Premier Macaron: Jean Paul Hevin